daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

 - Background (will be the same as abstract?):
     - Motivation of the report
     - What will and won't be covered, and why
+        - not any chemical/electrical properites (too much depth, not the focus of the report)

 - Introduction
     - What are REs?